NET-A-PORTER/product-image-perf/README.md

 Net-A-Porter are currently looking at dynamic image resizing service by Mr Porter and The Outnet.
 This project was to check the performance didn't degrade our customer experience.

 Once the application has a bunch of PIDs (Product IDs) it will then make 10 requests to origin and the cdn.
-Each time it will collect how long the response took.
+Each time it will collect how long the response took, generating an average.

 Once complete it will save this data and display the results in terminal.